 Roasted chicken or tofu are two great things to have on hand if you want to add a complete protein to your salad (a complete protein is one that has all 8 essential amino acids that our bodies need, but can’t produce).
 I keep roasted shredded chicken on hand not only to toss in salads, but to add to sandwiches as well.
 Here’s my post on how to roast chicken breasts.

 For those of you that are vegetarian or vegan (or just like tofu) and want a complete protein, check out my miso roasted tofu recipe.
-I use this miso roasted tofu in everything from salads, to cold soba noodles, to my vegetarian banh mi sandwiches.
+I use this miso roasted tofu in everything from salads, to my vegetarian banh mi sandwiches.

 Here are my 4 favorite salad dressings, that virtually take no time to whip up.
 I usually make them up fresh, (as they take 5 minutes) but you can make them up ahead of time as well.
 These dressings pair with just about anything!

 5 minute pantry champagne vinaigrette.
 This vinaigrette doesn’t use lemons or garlic, just simple pantry ingredients.

 - 3 tablespoons fresh lemon juice